hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 <div class="content">

 <!-- Siirrämme tässä osassa fokuksen backendiin, eli palvelimella olevaan toiminnallisuuteen. -->
-In this part our focus shifts towards the backend, that is towards implementing functionality on the server side of the stack.
+In this part our focus shifts towards the backend: that is, towards implementing functionality on the server side of the stack.

 <!-- Backendin toteutusympäristönä käytämme [Node.js](https://nodejs.org/en/):ää, joka on melkein missä vaan, erityisesti palvelimilla ja omalla koneellasikin toimiva, Googlen [chrome V8](https://developers.google.com/v8/) -Javascriptmoottoriin perustuva Javascriptin suoritusympäristö. -->
 We will be building our backend on top of [NodeJS](https://nodejs.org/en/), which is a JavaScript runtime based on Google's [Chrome V8](https://developers.google.com/v8/) JavaScript engine.